kenhys/sylpheed-htmlview/README.md

 ## Requirement

-Sylpheed 3.2.0 or later
+* Sylpheed 3.2.0 or later

-recommend to use Ubuntu 12.04 or later.
+* Ubuntu 12.04 or later is recommended

 ## Install